When Is the Best Time

 The Johnston Canyon hike can be done throughout the year however, it is crowded to specific times.
 The best times for Johnston Canyon are spring, fall, and winter.
 If you wish to visit in the summer come early before 10 am before the parking is jammed.

-You heard about a closure in Johnston Canyon?
-Yes, since October 2020 a small section of the catwalk shortly before the Upper Falls got closed for indefinite time due to damage.
-However, the upper viewpoint of the Upper Falls and also the Ink Pots are still accessible.
+Have you heard about a closure in Johnston Canyon?
+Yes, since October 2020 a small section of the catwalk shortly before the Upper Falls was closed for indefinite time due to damage.
+However, the upper viewpoint of the Upper Falls and the Ink Pots are still accessible.

 Weather and Crowds Johnston Canyon

 There is a microclimate inside the canyon.
 It is shady, cool, and moisty the entire year.
 The damp air fills the forest and determines the life in it.
 The winter is wonderful with icicles at the canyon wall.

 To give you an overview of what kind of weather and temperatures to expect, I divide the months and seasons slightly differently.

 April is a cold month day temps are on average 9°C/48°F and nights are freezing below 0°C/32°F. Finally, in May temps rise up to 14°C/57°F but nights are still around freezing.
 End of May the Johnston Canyon campground will be opened.